hashicorp-guides/vault-radar-demo/docs/aws-parameter-store.md

 # `scan-aws-parameter-store`

 This `vault-radar` command is used for scanning parameters of type `String` and `StringList` AWS Parameter Store.
-Note that we do not scan parameters of type `SecureString` as they are secure by definition.
+Note: Parameters of type `SecureString` can be indexed, but will not be scanned as they are secure by definition.

 ## Authentication